kibotu/git-panorama/README.md

 ## What You Get

-### Four Dashboards

-**Team Overview** - Org-level metrics.
-Commits over time, top contributors, velocity trends.

-**Repository Overview** - Project comparison.
-Which repos are hot, which are not, who's working where.

-**Personal Overview** - Individual impact.
-Commit history, lines changed, expertise areas.
+### One Comprehensive Dashboard

+**Repository Overview** - Everything you need in one place:

+- **Key Metrics** - Total commits, lines added/removed, unique contributors
+- **Contributor Statistics** - Per-person breakdown with commits, lines changed, and averages
+- **Repository Statistics** - Per-repo metrics showing activity and team size
+- **Time Series Charts** - Commit activity and code changes over time
-**Contribution Calendar** - GitHub-style heatmap.
-Because everyone loves green squares.
+- **Contribution Calendar** - GitHub-style heatmap showing daily activity patterns
+- **Team Engagement** - Active contributors per period to track team growth

-### Cross-Referenced Everything
+### Interactive Filtering

+- **By Repository** - Focus on specific projects or compare multiple repos
+- **By Author** - Track individual or team contributions
+- **By Date Range** - Analyze any time period from days to years

 Click a person → see their repos.
 Click a repo → see its contributors.
-Click a date range → filter everything.
+Adjust time range → everything updates.

-The power is in the relationships.
+The power is in the cross-referencing.

 ---